-“It’s really a downer!” admitted cabaret singer Mark Christian Miller, half-smiling, in genial patter during his tight and artful set of jazz standards and high seventies pop at Hollywood’s Gardenia Restaurant & Lounge Saturday night.
+“It’s really a downer!” admitted cabaret singer Mark Christian Miller, in genial patter during his tight set of jazz standards and high 1970s pop at Hollywood’s Gardenia Restaurant & Lounge Saturday night.

 “Is there anybody else here?
 It’s cold and I’m so lonely,” runs the plaintive lyric of Harry Nilsson’s “Life Line,” a jewel of a song, almost an art song.
 “Won’t someone please throw me down a lifeline?”
 Miller traversed the song’s dark passage with his voice.

-Something profound happened when Miller’s beautiful phrasing of Nilsson’s lyric nearly vanquished its sadness.
-It all swelled wonderfully, adding to the sense of contained comfort in the el-shaped, candy-colored room, its air conditioning working overtime on a sticky summer night.
+Something profound happened.
+Miller’s beautiful phrasing of Nilsson’s lyric nearly vanquished its sadness.
+It all swelled wonderfully, adding to the contained comfort of the el-shaped, candy-colored room, its air conditioning working overtime on a sticky summer night.
 The Gardenia’s longtime proprietor, Tom Rolla, provided this pink bubble as a safe haven, and Miller, debonair in jacket and red tie, proved a tasteful musical guide.

 Miller’s program skated smartly through a curated list that included Charles Azanovour’s “Tomorrow is my Turn” and Joni Mitchell’s “Night Ride Home.”